PC-Ngumoha/inkspire/README.md

-Inspire is a simple online bookstore web application that is designed to help the average book-lover get their hands on any book they can imagine.
+_Inkspire_ is a simple online bookstore web application that is designed to help the average book-lover get their hands on any book they can imagine.
 Trust me, we don't discriminate or censor anything.
 All knowledge and information is simply a few clicks away with us.

 ### Installation & Usage